Grants & Funding Opportunities

 The MMRF Research Fellowship Program supports early-career investigators pursuing innovative basic and clinical research in multiple myeloma and its precursor conditions.
 By empowering emerging scientists at a pivotal stage in their careers, the program aims to advance understanding of myeloma biology, disease risk, treatment response, and relapse.

 The program is designed for postdoctoral researchers, clinical fellows, and junior faculty working under the supervision of a qualified research mentor in the myeloma field.
-Fellows receive up to $150,000 in research support over two years to accelerate promising ideas, generate foundational data, and position investigators for long-term success in myeloma research.
+Fellows receive up to $75,000 in research support for one year to accelerate promising ideas, generate foundational data, and position investigators for long-term success in myeloma research.

 Areas of interest include (but are not limited to) the following: